huplay/demo-gpt-java/README.md

 You can leave it empty, or type something, which will be continued by the system.
 If the maximum length is reached, or the response finished by an end-of-text token, a new prompt will be given.

-Normally every prompt starts a completely new session (clears the state), but if you want to remain in the same context, start you input text by `//`.
+Normally every prompt starts a completely new session (the state is cleared), but if you want to remain in the same context, start your input text by `//`.

 To quit press Ctrl + C.